 Not being able to find a decent cup of joe is one of the foodie’s greatest fears.
 And when traveling, that risk is even higher.
 But thanks to Aeropress, you can be sure of a proper espresso or regular cup of coffee wherever you travel.
 According to the product description, “it makes 1 to 4 cups of coffee or espresso (enough for 1 or 2 mugs), features a micro filter for grit-free coffee, and takes just 1 minute to make coffee (actual press time takes only 20 seconds).”
 Jet lag?
 We laugh in your face.

 7. Food Lover’s Guide to the World Book

 “Experience the great global cuisines” is the subtitle to this guidebook published by travel experts Lonely Planet.
 The reviews alone are enough to convince you that this is the perfect gift for the foodie traveler.
 The book is full of cultural tips, recipes, and places to find the most authentic local dishes.
 It’s also a beautiful, hardback, coffee-table book full of stunning photos that will make your mouth water.
 Ideal for those planning their next trip…

 8. Portable Wine Nosing Kit

 For the aspiring wine connoisseur, being able to detect certain aromas in wine is the first step towards becoming a vino expert.
-Le Nez du Vin offers “The Nose Knows” kits containing 6 bottled aromas that are commonly found in wines so that you can start to recognize them for yourself.
-And with these miniature bottles, they’re easy to take on vacation, too.
+Le Nez du Vin offers “The Nose Knows” kits containing 6 (or more!) bottled aromas that are commonly found in wines so that you can start to recognize them for yourself.
+And some include miniature bottles, so they’re easy to take on vacation, too.
 Wine tasting trip, anyone?